aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - The GUI is considered to be a plugin.
 We have made it possible to plug in **different or multiple GUIs**: web, desktop, modile, console, etc.
 - The DB is considered to be a plugin.
 We have made it possible to plug in **different or multiple DBs**: SQL, NoSQL, file-based DB, etc.
 - We **do not know what implementations** of GUI or DB the business will **need in the future**.
 - Implementations replacements might not be trivial.
 If the initial deployment of our system was web-based, then writing the plugin for a mobile app could be challenging.
-Some of the communications between the BR and the GUI may require reworking.
+Some of the communications between the BRs and the GUI may require reworking.
 Ideally, we should **write** these **communications** in a GUI-**agnostic** way.

 #### THE PLUGIN ARGUMENT

 It is **good** to have **deeply asymmetric relationship between the components**.
 We want certain modules to **immune** to others.
-We do not want the BR to break when the GUI or the DB schema changes (fragility).
+We do not want the BRs to break when the GUI or the DB schema changes (fragility).

 Plugin architecture creates **firewalls** across which **changes cannot propagate**.
-If the GUI plugs in to the BR, then changes to the GUI cannot affect those BR.
+If the GUI plugs in to the BRs, then changes to the GUI cannot affect those BRs.

 Boundaries are drawn there where is an axis of change.
 The components on **one side** of the boundary change at **different rates, and for different reasons, than** the ones on **the other side**.